Radiology-Readiness: A Framework for Implementing Radiology in Resource-Limited Regions

 You Can Do A RAD-AID Radiology-Readiness Assessment

 We welcome you to do a Radiology-Readiness assessment (downloadable versions below).
 Many of our volunteers and leadership started off doing this assessment.
 We encourage you to volunteer and review the assessment documents below so that you can get started on a Radiology-Readiness project.
-For more information about this program, please contact the Director of RAD-AID Radiology Readiness, Dr. Michael Reiter, at firstname.lastname@example.org.
+For more information about this program or to inquire about assessments available in another language, please contact firstname.lastname@example.org.